vinllen/chat/README.md

 ======

-1. Put the server code in server host
+1. Put the server code in server host, if you want test and doesn't have a server hos, you can contact me and use my server
 2. Start client
 3. register the server address
 4. It can chatting directly